 The PLGS application period ended on 30 April 2023.
-Since the launch of the PLGS up to 31 May 2023, the HKMCI had approved more than 66,800 applications for a total loan amount of more than HK\$4.65 billion.
+Since the launch of the PLGS until its expiry, the HKMCI had approved more than 66,900 applications for a total loan amount of around HK\$4.66 billion, benefiting more than 59,000 borrowers.